WinzarH/LikertMakeR/news/index.md

 - Guarantees positive definiteness without post-hoc repair.
 - Produces stable behaviour across large numbers of items (tested up to k = 40).
-- Maintains alpha accuracy within ±0.005 when `precision = 0`.
+- Maintains alpha accuracy within ±0.005 when `alpha_noise = 0`.
 - Uses adaptive dispersion control to ensure feasibility at high variance levels.

 This results in substantially improved numerical stability and smoother behaviour across the parameter space.

-##### Redefined `precision` argument
+##### `precision` argument removed and replaced with `alpha_noise` argument

-The `precision` argument has been redefined to control decimal-level accuracy of the target Cronbach’s alpha.
+A new argument, `alpha_noise`, has been introduced to provide optional random variation around the requested Cronbach’s alpha.

-- `precision = 0` (default) reproduces the requested alpha
-  deterministically.
-- `precision = 1` allows alpha variation at approximately one decimal place.
-- `precision = 2` allows alpha variation at approximately two decimal places.
-- `precision = 3` allows alpha variation at approximately three decimal places.

-Internally, alpha is sampled with standard deviation:

-    0.5 × 10^(-precision)

-This provides an intuitive and transparent interpretation of the argument.
+By default (alpha_noise = 0), the function reproduces the specified alpha deterministically.
+When a small positive value is supplied, the function will generate slightly different reliability values across runs.

+This is particularly useful in teaching and simulation contexts where you may wish to demonstrate natural variation rather than produce the exact same matrix each time.
+The noise is applied in a way that ensures the resulting alpha always remains within valid bounds.

 ##### Deprecated argument

-- `sort_cors` is now deprecated and has no effect under the new constructive generator.
-It will be removed in a future release.
+- `sort_cors` is now deprecated.
+It served no useful purpose.

 ##### Backward compatibility

-For most use cases, behaviour remains consistent with previous versions when `precision = 0`.
+For most use cases, behaviour remains consistent with previous versions.
 However, users who relied on the previous swap-based construction may observe smoother and more stable correlation structures under the new implementation.

 ### Maintenance